ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_02/Lecture_2.4.md

 -   Apply the approach to developing infrastructure targets within NDCs to a desired country context.

-# Lecture content

-## Step 1: Assess national infrastructure development priorities and identify key infrastructure systems
+# Step 1: Assess national infrastructure development priorities and identify key infrastructure systems

 This case study provides a walkthrough of each step (outlined in mini-lecture 2.2) using relevant information from Saint Lucia.
 The